Bede: Theological works

-Bede also wrote homilies, works written to explain theology used in worship services.
+Bede wrote homilies, which are works written to explain theology used in worship services.
 He wrote homilies on the major Christian seasons such as Advent, Lent, or Easter, as well as on other subjects such as anniversaries of significant events.

 Both types of Bede's theological works circulated widely in the Middle Ages.
 Several of his biblical commentaries were incorporated into the Glossa Ordinaria, an 11th-century collection of biblical commentaries.
 Some of Bede's homilies were collected by Paul the Deacon, and they were used in that form in the Monastic Office.
 Boniface used Bede's homilies in his missionary efforts on the continent.

 At the time of his death he was working on a translation of the Gospel of John into English.
 He did this for the last 40 days of his life.
 When the last passage had been translated he said: "All is finished."